vblanco20-1/vulkan-guide/docs/chapter-3/triangle_mesh_code.md

 ```

-Lets begin filling the `load_meshes` function.
+Let's begin filling the `load_meshes` function.
 The first thing we are going to do is to fill the `_vertices` vector with the vertex data for the triangle, and then just call `upload_mesh` with the triangle

 ```cpp
 void VulkanEngine::load_meshes()